Manifest Modular Invariance in the Near-Critical Ising Model: Finite-size effects

 Here is a toy illustration of the difference between ordinary Jacobi theta series, massless Kronecker-Eisenstein series, and massive Kronecker-Eisenstein series, for the purpose of numerics.
 Consider the Jacobi $\vartheta_3$ function, that for a square torus lattice $\tau=i\tau_2$ satisfies the S transformation property \be \tau_2^{1/4}\vartheta_3(i\tau_2) = \tau_2^{-1/4}\vartheta_3(i/\tau_2) \; . \ee (The factors of $\tau_2^{1/4}$ in \eqref{thetaS} are such that the two sides of this equation are separately invariant.)
 If we plot this relation as a function of $\tau_2$ with a logarithmic scale on the horizontal axis, the plot should be symmetric under reflection around $\tau_2=1$, since $\log (1/\tau_2)=-\log \tau_2$.
 In fig.\ \ref{fig:thetaS}, the two sides of \eqref{thetaS} are truncated to the first nontrival term and plotted.

-(This is just a toy illustration, since with just a few more terms, the plot looks more symmetric.
-In physical applications, more complicated expressions may take more terms to make the symmetry in the plot plausible.)
+This is just a toy illustration, since a plot of \eqref{thetaS} with just a few more terms included in the trunction looks more symmetric.
+In physical applications, more complicated expressions may take more terms to make the symmetry apparent in the plot.